denicara/gagosi/README.md

-beginning of a site for my friend
+early stages of a webpage for my friends business. expect backend later